Updated on by Asher Fergusson

 Keep in mind: Bluetooth connection to the PC may have an audio lag, which is no good for movies or gaming, but works fine for music.

-Why it’s great: If you want to give your desk a modern look (maybe even futuristic), consider this pair of speakers from Sanyun, which take up very little desk space and glow above their built-in LED base that glows for extra fun.
-Their unique oval shape provides 360-degree sound, meaning they don’t have to point in any certain direction for good sound, and features a closed-cavity design for higher quality bass-end sound.
+Why it’s great: If you want to give your desk a modern look (maybe even futuristic), consider this pair of speakers from Sanyun, which take up very little desk space.
+They also have a built-in LED base that glows for extra fun.
+Their unique oval shape provides 360-degree sound, meaning they don’t have to point in any certain direction to get the best sound, and features a closed-cavity design for higher quality bass-end sound.
 They utilize USB connectivity but come with a separate power supply if you prefer.
 The shape and metal base of the speakers also reduces vibration sound and buzz.
 The 3.5mm cord allows you to connect to phones and other devices as well.